Emergence via non-existence of averages: Acknowledgments

 \section{Acknowledgments}

-We would like to express our profound gratitude to P.~Barrientos, Y.~Cao, Y.~Chung, A.~Raibekas, H.~Takahashi and especially to P.~Berger and S.~Biebler for many fruitful discussions and valuable comments.
-The first and second authors are also grateful to the members of Soochow University for their warm hospitality when they visited there in December 2018.
-This work was partially supported by JSPS KAKENHI Grant Numbers 17K05283, 19K14575 and 18K03376.
+We would like to express our gratitude to P.~Barrientos, Y.~Cao, Y.~Chung, T.~Persson, A.~Raibekas, H.~Takahasi, K.~Yamamoto and D.~Yang for many fruitful discussions and valuable comments.
+Furthermore, we are grateful to P.~Berger and S.~Biebler for their valuable comments on stretched exponential emergences, in particular, their pointing out of a mistake in an earlier version of the proof of Corollary \ref{cor:0611}.
+Moreover, we express our great appreciation to the anonymous reviewers for many suggestions, all of which substantially improved the paper, especially on the presentation of the paper and the exposition of pointwise emergence for dynamics with the specification property.
+The first and second authors are grateful to the members of Soochow University for their kind hospitality when they visited there.
+The second author is also grateful to the members of Lund university for their warm hospitality.
+This work was partially supported by JSPS KAKENHI Grant Numbers 21K03332, 19K14575 and 18K03376.